Notable contents of this release include the new Ooyala Live portal and the release of the mobile SDKs for iOS and Android v.4.9.0.

 The following is a known issue for the Chromecast Integration v.2.0.
 In the scenario when a user plays a video on a mobile device and is casting to a Chromecast, analytics are updated and are displayed in Ooyala IQ as 2 displays and 2 plays requested for each asset The personal device and Chromecast device are each counted as a device by Ooyala IQ for the play and cast scenario.

-For more details on the Chromecast integration, see Ooyala and Chromecast.
+For more details on the Chromecast integration, see Chromecast and Ooyala (Deprecated).
 Full integration and customization documentation will be available in January 2016.

 Mobile SDK for Android v.4.9.0